Dark roast coffee is one of the most preferred types of coffee.

 After learning that a dark roast coffee is not stronger than the light and the medium roasts, let's find out if there's any health benefit from drinking it.

-Coffee as a whole is already loaded with wonderful health benefits, this time we will just talk about the health benefits of a dark roast.
+Coffee as a whole is already loaded with health benefits.
+Here we will just talk about the health benefits of a dark roast.

-Wait, you don't know yet that coffee has beneficial effects on our body?
-Then, read here the 12 health benefits of coffee.
+If you don't know that coffee has beneficial effects on our body, read the 12 health benefits of coffee.

-How about the dark roast, is it good for you, or is it harmful?
+Let's focus on dark roast now; is it good for you, or is it harmful?

 Based on studies...